proplayer919/daphene/README.md

-# Daphne
+# Daphene

-Daphne is a lightweight, open-source manager for running Python code in virtual environments.
+Daphene is a lightweight, open-source manager for running Python code in virtual environments.
+It is basically a wrapper for Python's `venv` but with extra goodies!